Understanding the Effects of Stress on the Gut Microbiome

 Understanding Stress Response: Causes & Effects

-Whatever the stressful trigger, whether environmental, psychological or physical, the body responds with a similar cascade of physiological changes known as the ‘fight or flight’ response.
+Unfortunately, stress and digestion can go hand-in-hand.
+If you are experiencing acute stress, you may begin to notice issues with your gastrointestinal tract.Whatever the stressful trigger, whether environmental, psychological or physical, the body responds with a similar cascade of physiological changes known as the ‘fight or flight’ response.
 It begins with the amygdala sending out a signal of distress to the hypothalamus where the nervous system is alerted to provide a quick burst of energy.
 The adrenal glands begin to pump out adrenaline (epinephrine), a hormone that causes the heart to beat faster, rapid breathing and increased focus and sharpness of the senses.
 At the same time, the body releases glucose into the bloodstream to ensure fuel needs are met.
 After the initial trigger, a secondary component of the stress response called the ‘HPA axis’ occurs which releases the hormone known as cortisol.

 While this quick, built-in reaction has increased the likelihood of survival, the problem is that unlike our ancestors who activated this necessary system only in acute life or death situations, nowadays the system is firing off at alarmingly high rates.
 Chronic stress by way of responding to work deadlines, exams, traffic or overburden of responsibilities fires the system in the same way it would if we were running for our lives from a dangerous animal!

-Although every individual reacts differently to stress, several studies have linked the hormonal and physiological changes of the chronic stress response to significant changes including cardiovascular diseases, diabetes, cancer, autoimmune diseases and mental illness[1].
+Although every individual reacts differently to stress, several studies have linked the hormonal and physiological changes of the chronic stress response to significant changes including cardiovascular diseases, diabetes, cancer, autoimmune diseases and mental illness.
 Stress also affects the health of the gut microbiome.
+When the gut microbiota is off, you may begin to experience an overgrowth of bad gut bacteria which can wreak havoc on your gastrointestinal tract and overall immune system.

-The Link Between Gut Health and Stress
+The Link Between Stress and Gut Health

 The gut-brain axis’ is a bi-directional communication system which involves the central and enteric nervous systems, linking both the emotional and cognitive centers in the brain with peripheral intestinal functions within the gastrointestinal system.[2]
 This gut-brain connection links exposure to chronic psychological stress with an array of alterations on the gastrointestinal tract.

 Links between the interplay of stress and the gut microbiome have shown that bacteria may respond to stress signals from hormones known as catecholamines within the body, which then directly affect the growth and virulence of the pathogenic bacteria[3].
-By tipping the balance toward negative bacteria, these changes may lead to dysbiosis in the microbiome.
+By tipping the balance toward negative bacteria, these changes may lead to gut dysbiosis in the microbiome.

-How Does Stress Affect the Good Gut Health?
+How Does Stress Affect the Gut?

 Other complex physiological changes in the gastrointestinal tract a result of stress can lead to changes in different functions that affect bowel movements, gastric secretions, gut motility (the stretching and contraction of the muscles that move food along the digestive tract), mucosal permeability and barrier function, visceral sensitivity and mucosal blood flow.
 These changes can highly influence the development of gastrointestinal disorders, including inflammatory bowel disease (IBD), irritable bowel syndrome (IBS), gastrointestinal reflux disease (GERD), ulcers as well as food sensitivities[4].

 All this aside, the direct effects of chronic stress on energy levels and immunity are omnipresent.
-With the hormonal changes as a result of long term stress leading to imbalances of healthy, immune boosting bacteria in the microbiome, the ability of the immune response is weakened.
-In fact, there is scientific evidence indicating the people who experience psychological stress are more prone to developing colds and other infections as compared to other less-stressed peers[5].
+With the hormonal changes as a result of long term stress leading to imbalances of healthy, immune boosting bacteria in the gut microbiota, the ability of the immune response is weakened.
+In fact, there is scientific evidence indicating the people who experience psychological stress are more prone to developing colds and other infections as compared to other less-stressed peers.
 The overburden of stress may also affect how easily we are able to absorb and break down the necessary nutrients required for optimal energy.

 Can Probiotics Help our Bodies Respond to Stress?